WRFan/jailbreak10.3.3/README.md

 Really, I can't decide, which browser is more annoying, Safari or FF.
 They both suck.

-So I added any extended key usages I could find (tons of them!)
-SPECIFICALLY to "config.cfg"... behold!
+So I SPECIFICALLY added any extended key usages I could find (tons of them!) to "config.cfg" ... behold!
 FF is finally accepting the cert.
 Stupid FF!
 Ok, so IE 11 is working, FF is working, Safari's working.
 What about IE 8 on WinXP?
 So I boot WinXP, test it... not working.
 WTF?
 Seems not to like the "basicConstraints = CA:true".
 Fu*k that, I was sick and tired of this old system, so I ripped out the hard disk containing WinXP out of my PC, problem solved, lol.

 So let's go over the

 	https://github.com/WRFan/jailbreak10.3.3/blob/main/install

-script:
+script a little:

 First, we kill Cydia.
 Oh no, we killed Cydia!
 What are we gonna do?
-Well, I've said everything that needed to be said about Cydia above, and I am not going to repeat myself.
+Well, I've said everything that needed to be said above, and I am not going to repeat myself.
 You may wonder, why I added this:

 	mkdir /Applications/Cydia.app